-How to lead a great discussion section as a teaching assistant that ensures your students better grasp the material, feel comfortable asking questions, and learn to think critically about the world around them.
+How to lead a great discussion section as a teaching assistant that ensures your students better grasp the material and feel comfortable asking questions.

 In the face of busyness and stress, passion projects are a chance to reclaim your physical, emotional, and mental energy.